Decomposing random regular graphs into stars: Abstract

 \section{Abstract}

 We study $k$-star decompositions, that is, partitions of the edge set into disjoint stars with $k$ edges, in the uniformly random $d$-regular graph model $\mathcal{G}_{n,d}$.
-We prove an existence result for such decompositions for all $d,k$ such that $d/2 < k \leq d/2 + \max\{1,\nfrac{1}{6}\log d\}$.
+Using the small subgraph conditioning method, we prove an existence result for such decompositions for all $d,k$ such that $d/2 < k \leq d/2 + \max\{1,\nfrac{1}{6}\log d\}$.
 More generally, we give a sufficient existence condition that can be checked numerically for any given values of $d$ and $k$.
 Complementary negative results are obtained using the independence ratio of random regular graphs.
-Our results establish an existence threshold for $k$-star decompositions in $\mathcal{G}_{n,d}$ for all $d\leq 100$ and $k > d/2$, and strongly suggest the a.a.s.\ existence of such decompositions is equivalent to the a.a.s.\ existence of independent sets of size $(2k-d)n/(2k)$, subject to the necessary divisibility conditions on the number of vertices.
+Our results establish an existence threshold for $k$-star decompositions in $\mathcal{G}_{n,d}$ for all $d\leq 100$ and $k > d/2$.

 For smaller values of $k$, the connection between $k$-star decompositions and $\beta$-orientations allows us to apply results of Thomassen (2012) and Lov{\' a}sz, Thomassen, Wu and Zhang (2013).
 We prove that random $d$-regular graphs satisfy their assumptions with high probability, thus establishing a.a.s.\ existence of $k$-star decompositions (i) when $2k^2+k\leq d$, and (ii) when $k$ is odd and $k < d/2$.